longuyen97/kotlin-neural-network/README.md

 ![](images/003-cross-entropy.png)

 # Notes
+- If you want to test the code on your local computer.
+Run `git clone --depth=1 https://github.com/longuyen97/kotlin-neuronal-network` to avoid cloning everything you don't need.
+The git repository of this project contains very much useless data.
 - Run `mvn clean package` and run `java -jar target/network-jar-with-dependencies.jar` to interact with the GUI application and a pre-trained MNIST model.